aniketcomps/BERT-Topic-Modeling/README.md

 ![image](images/intertopic_distance_map.jpg)

-Queen of England's death is associated closely with topics related to inflation (center cluster of topic).
+Queen of England's death is associated closely with topics related to inflation (cluster of topics at center).

 # Future scope

-	Use an embedding-based sentiment analyzer (e.g., "Flair"), instead of heuristic-based technique like VADER.
+* Use an embedding-based sentiment analyzer (e.g., "Flair"), instead of heuristic-based technique like VADER.
 We stopped at VADER since it was giving good results (8 out of 10 recommended stocks were in profit)
-	Create a multi-processing scraper using joblib for faster scraping
+* Create a multi-processing scraper using joblib for faster scraping